 The CFA has some great resources, including the Fire Ready Kit to help you understand the risks on your property and be prepared in case of a bushfire.

-Our bushfire preparation this season includes making sure our customers know how important it is to put aside some drinking water and to be ready with an alternative source of water in the event of a bushfire.
+It is critically important to put aside some drinking water and to be ready with an alternative source of water in the event of a bushfire.

-A bushfire may impact on our ability to maintain water pressure, or to supply you with water, if electrical power is lost, or a water asset is damaged by fire.
+A bushfire may impact on our ability to maintain water pressure, or to supply you with water.

-CFA District 10 Operations Manager Allan Rankin talks about preparing to defend your property and having an alternate water supply.
+Here, CFA assistant chief fire officer Allan Rankin talks about preparing to defend your property and having an alternate water supply.

-The CFA advise leaving early as the safest option to protect you and your family.
+The CFA advises leaving early is the safest option to protect you and your family.

-For home owners who choose to stay and defend their property, the CFA recommend at least 10,000 litres of water is available for emergencies.
+For home owners who choose to stay and defend their property, the CFA recommends at least 10,000 litres of water is available for emergencies.

-Consider installing a water tank specifically for firefighting purposes.
+• a water tank specifically for firefighting purposes

-Rubbish bins, wheelie bins, bathtubs, laundry troughs and 200 litre drums can also be used.
+• multiple rubbish bins, wheelie bins, bathtubs, laundry troughs and 200 litre drums.